 However, in some cases, you may get to a stage where you are no longer happy with how your Attorneys are dealing with your affairs.
 They may not be acting in line with your directions (until such time as you losing your capacity, your Attorneys can only deal with your financial affairs in line with your instructions!), they may be doing things that you don’t want them to, or you simply may not trust them the same way you did when you made your LPA.
 Whatever the reason, there are steps you can take to revoke your previous wishes in England and Wales.

 How do I revoke my Power of Attorney?

 Well, there are a few steps you may wish to take.
-Our private client solicitors, dealing in Wills, and LPA’s are well-versed on the issue.
+Our private client solicitors, dealing in Wills, and Lasting Powers of Attorney are well-versed on the issue.
 Initially, you can contact the Office of the Public Guardian to express your concerns over how your Attorneys are acting.
 If your Attorneys have the original documents, make sure you do this as soon as you can.

 What will you do to revoke my LPA?

 Our Solicitors in Lancaster or Preston can prepare a Deed of Revocation for your signature.
 In this document, you will specifically revoke your LPA, which will mean that your Attorneys no longer have authority to make decisions and act on your behalf.

 Well, if you intend to make a new LPA, our team of Lancaster and Preston Solicitors would usually suggest ensuring that the new LPA is drafted, fully signed and registered prior to revocation of your old LPA, as otherwise there will be nothing in place for you at all.

 However, if you would rather have nothing in place, rather than having your current Attorneys remain in place, then we can revoke the LPA before making the new one.

 How much will it cost?